inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 Some people say a front-engine car handles best.
 Some people say a rear-engine car handles best.
 I say a rented car handles best.
 		-- P.J.
 O'Rourke
-After all is said and done, a hell of a lot more is said an done.
+After all is said and done, a  of a lot more is said an done.
 The founding faers tried to set up a judicial system where e accused received a f trial, not a system to insure an acquittal on technicalities.
 This is Betty Frenel.
 I don't know who to call but I can't reach my